-When Dr. Randolph founded the Rosicrucian propaganda in America there was a Rosicrucian Fraternity in England and All Europe, of this secret branch, and which is secret at the present day, Lord Bulwer Lytton and Hargrave Jennings were members and in harmonious correspondence genuine thinker has stood alone, like a solitary tree in the vast desert.
+When Dr. Randolph founded the Rosici in propaganda in America there was a Rosicrucian Fraterni Eng-land and All Europe, of this secret branch, and v at the present day.
+Lord Bulwer Lytton a Jennings were members and in harmonious correction genuine thinker has stood alone. like a solitary tree in the vast desert.
 His thought has seemed to shroud him from other men, as with the pall of ages.
 Thede is another class, however, who are called thinkers, and are lauded to the skies as geniuses, who stand in a different relationship to the mass of men.
 These are poets and philosophers, who fashion and mould thought for their own time.
-Such cull the flowers of existence, and, having arrayed them in garbs angelically lovely, in their view, present them for the acceptance and adoration of the non-thinkers.
+Such call the flowers of existence, and, having arrayed them in garbs angelically lovely, in their view, present them for the acceptance and adoration of the non-thinkers.
 But the real thinker exhumes the primitive rocks of man's existence and basic nature, and lays bare the native granite of his nature, wonderful and kaleidoscopic, which he exposes to the softening influences of storm and sunshine.
-It matters not to him, if the excavation be deep, or the rocks be rough and ill-shapen; it is his mission to bring them to the surface.
-He is not unlike the insect which, in the bottom of old ocean, rears its domes of rocks, whose only music is the roar of the rushing waves and the dashing of spray against its edifice; for he hath builded a temple of unhewn rocks, of infinite thought, wherein he dwells alone; and which, like the cities of pearl in the deeps of the sea, shall yet be the foundation of a new continent of thought; shall yet be engrafted in the temples wherein the teeming myriads of remote ages shall worship. thought has not been of his own seeking.
+It matters not to him, if the excavation be deep, or the rocks he rough and ill-shapen; it is his mission to bring them to the surface.
+He is not unlike the insect which, in the bottom of old ocean, rears its domes of rocks, whose only music is the roar of the rushing waves and the dashing of spray against its edifice : for he hath builded a temple of unhewn rocks, of infinite thought, wherein he dwells alone; and which, like the citics of pearl in the deeps of the sea, shall yet be the foundation of a new continent of thought: shall yet be engrafted in the temples wherein the teening myriads of remote ages shall worship.
+His thought has not been of his own seeking.
 It comes upon him as comes the hurricane upon the landscape, or over the calm breast of the slumbering sea.
-It sometimes lays him low and desolate, in the filth and debris of isolation, misappre with Dr. Randolph.
-The Order to-day is in close touch wit the European Fraternity.
+It sometimes lays him low and desolate, in the filth and debris of isolation, misapprewith Dr. Randolph.
+The Order to-day is in close touch with the European Fraternity.

-2This Prospectus is from the writings of Dr. Randolr permission and full authority was given to us in 1895 follow this work and use this matter and all rules and relations made by him.
+2This Prospectus is from the writings of Dr. Randolph, permission and full authority was given to us in 1895 to follow this work and use this matter and all rules and regulations made by him.

-"'The Thinker and His Thoughts' was written by F Dowd, and appeared in several of Dr. Randolph's co righted books.
+"The Thinker and His Thoughts" was written by F. B. Dowd, and appeared in several of Dr. Randolph's copyrighted books.